-What would locals like visitors to know about Utah?
+What would locals like others know about Utah?
 Presenting relevant links in a somewhat random fashion:

 Stunning Instagram Hotspot Is Really a Drainage Ditch – Daily Beast